kongware/ftor/README.md

 ```
 ### Curried Functions

-ftor doesn't support multi-argument functions but only functions in curried form, that is sequences with exactly one argument per function.
+ftor doesn't support multi-argument functions but only functions in curried form, that is sequences with exactly one argument per call.

 But wait, what about readability?